 that correspond to the same file clearly will result in problems.
 Therefore, whenever

 returning targets you should pass them via the

-function, that will replace targets with previously created identical ones, as
+got created for each metatarget, this will also replace targets with previously created identical

 Here are a couple of examples: